CSBM-Lab/SPROTify/README.md

 ```

 If users want to perform hyperparameter tuning during model training, they can enable `--tune` and set `--n-jobs` and `--n-trials`.
 However, please note that this will significantly increase the runtime.
-When `--tune` is used, the script will output TXT files containing the evaluation metrics of the tuned model and the best hyperparameters found.
+When `--tune` is used, the script will output txt files containing the evaluation metrics of the tuned model and the best hyperparameters found.

 For example, running train_xgboost.py will produce:
 - **Evaluation metrics**: `results_tuned/XGBClassifier_evaluation.txt`